kuvivek/drivingTheoryInGermany/README.md

 ✅ People walking on the road
 ✅ Vehicles turning onto the road
 ✅ Oncoming vehicles turning left
-**Comment**:  Indication of a parking lot for hikers: With this traffic sign, not only pedestrians (e.g. from the parking lot towards the forest)
+**Comment**:  Indication of a parking lot for hikers: With this traffic sign, not only pedestrians (e.g. from the parking lot
-are to be expected.
-Other vehicles from oncoming traffic could also approach the parking lot or people leaving the parking lot could turn onto
+towards the forest) are to be expected.
+Other vehicles from oncoming traffic could also approach the parking lot or people
-the road without paying attention.
+leaving the parking lot could turn onto the road without paying attention.

 165. You are approaching this combination of traffic signs.
 What must you remember?
 ✅ You must indicate to leave the roundabout
 ✅ Vehicles in the roundabout have priority
 ❌You must indicate when entering the roundabout
-**Comment**:  If the junction(Einmündung) to a traffic circle is marked(gekennzeichnet) as such, traffic on the roundabout(Kreisverkehr) lane has
-priority(right of way).
-Flashing when entering the roundabout is 'expressly prohibited'(ausdrücklich verboten).
+**Comment**:  If the junction(Einmündung) to a traffic circle is marked(gekennzeichnet) as such, traffic on the roundabout (Kreisverkehr) lane has priority(right of way).
+Flashing when entering the roundabout is 'expressly prohibited'(ausdrücklich
+verboten).
 However, you must indicate when leaving the traffic circle.

 166. What must you anticipate with this road sign?
 ❌With an underpass for cyclists
 ✅ With cyclists who may cross the carriageway
 ❌With a "cyclists prohibited" zone
 **Comment**:  This danger sign warns of cyclists crossing the road.
-It is located at places where cyclists frequently or unexpectedly cross the road
+It is located at places where cyclists frequently or
-or enter it, e.g. because a cycle path ends.
+unexpectedly cross the road or enter it, e.g. because a cycle path ends.

 167. What do you do when you see this traffic sign?
 (Warning Traffic sign with Sharp bends)
 ✅ Reduce your speed
 ❌Accelerate strongly immediately after the right bend
 ✅ Drive as far as possible over on the right-hand side
 **Comment**:  This traffic sign warns of sharp bends, which can be more dangerous than is apparent at first glance.
 Behavior at this sign: Do not enter too quickly, reduce speed if necessary.
 Downshift if necessary.
-Drive as far to the right as possible.
+Drive as far to
+the right as possible.

 168. What does this traffic sign indicate?
 (Red + sign within a white background with blue square border)
 ✅ A first aid station
-❌A crossroads
+❌ A crossroads
-❌A danger spot
+❌ A danger spot
 **Comment**:  The sign indicates that a regularly manned first aid station is located here.

 169. What must you remember when you see this traffic sign?
 (Red Strap with a white border only on top and bottom)
 ✅ Street lighting does not stay on all night
-❌Vehicles may not be parked here
+❌ Vehicles may not be parked here
-❌Vehicles may be parked here all night without lights
+❌ Vehicles may be parked here all night without lights
 **Comment**:  According to regulations, vehicles parked at the side of the road must also be recognizable in the dark.
 This traffic sign draws attention to the fact that the street lighting is not on all night.
 You must observe this if you park your vehicle here.
 If you want to park there all night, you must make your vehicle recognizable,
 e.g. with parking lights.

 170. When may you stop here?
 (No stopping sign with bottom written as werktags)
-❌On Saturdays
+❌ On Saturdays
 ✅ On Sundays
 ✅ On public holidays
 **Comment**:  The red and blue sign means “No stopping”.
 It prohibits stopping or parking on the carriageway.
 The additional sign “weekdays” restricts the prohibition to working days: Monday to Saturday inclusive count as working days.
-This means that stopping and parking is permitted by this sign on Sundays and other public holidays (regardless of the day of the week).
+This means that stopping and parking is permitted by this sign on Sundays and other public holidays (regardless of the day of
+the week).
 On Saturdays and other working days only if a public holiday falls on a Saturday or working day.

 171. What is true in the case of this traffic sign combination?
 (Bicycle with left and right arrow and also Give way symbol below it.)
 I have to give way while also
 ✅ watching out for cyclists coming from the left and right
 ✅ watching out for electric scooter traffic coming from the left and right
-❌only watching out for motor vehicle traffic coming from the left and right on the priority road
+❌ only watching out for motor vehicle traffic coming from the left and right on the priority road
 **Comment**:  The sign combination warns of cycle paths for both directions on priority roads.
 Not only do I have to give way,
 I also have to expect cyclists on the right and left when turning.
-Small electric vehicles (e.g. e-scooters) are also permitted on cycle paths.
+Small electric vehicles (e.g. e-scooters) are also permitted
+on cycle paths.

 172. What does this traffic sign warn you of?
 (Car slippering warning sign)
 ✅ Danger of skidding when the roadway is wet
 ✅ Danger of skidding when the roadway is dirty
-❌Drivers under the influence of alcohol
+❌ Drivers under the influence of alcohol
 **Comment**:  This sign warns of slippery road surfaces.
 There is a risk of skidding if the road surface is wet or dirty.
 Do not brake, accelerate or steer abruptly.